mdn/content/files/en-us/web/accessibility/aria/attributes/aria-label/index.md

 {{AccessibilitySidebar}}

-The `aria-label` attribute defines a string value that labels an interactive element.
+The `aria-label` attribute defines a string value that names an element.

 ## Description